Home » Middle East » Iraq Google Maps & Wiki

 The right to vote in Iraq can be exercised by the population from the age of 18 years of age, universal and he following ways can earn the citizenship; citizenship by birth: no. Citizenship by descent only: at least one parent must be a citizen of Iraq.
 Dual citizenship recognized: yes, residency requirement for naturalization: 10 years.

-Whether you are traveling for business or please, never forget that sometimes there are several risks/hazards on your way; In the case of Iraq, these are the most likely dangers you might face: dust storms; sandstorms; floods.
+Whether you are traveling for business or not, never forget that sometimes there are several risks/hazards on your way; In the case of Iraq, these are the most likely dangers you might face: dust storms; sandstorms; floods.
 What do you think?
-Are you prepared enough to visit Baghdad and / or Iraq?
+Are you prepared enough to visit Baghdad and/or Iraq?

 Top of page